EnTT 3.15.0

 All queues within a dispatcher are associated by default with an event type and then retrieved from it.

-However, it's possible to create queues with different names (and therefore also multiple queues for a single type).
+However, it is possible to create queues with different names (and therefore also multiple queues for a single type).
 In fact, more or less all functions also take an additional parameter.
 As an example:

 dispatcher.sink<an_event>("custom"_hs).connect<&listener::receive>(listener);